rerun/rerun/modules/stubbs/README.md

 `DEFAULT` metadata.

-Separating options processing into the `options.sh` script, away from the command implementation logic in `default.sh`, facilates additonal options being created.
+Separating options processing into the `options.sh` script, away from the command implementation logic in `default.sh`, facilitates additional options being created.
 It also helps "stubbs" preserve changes you make to `default.sh` or other scripts that source `options.sh`.